-If an event of default exists under the credit agreement, lenders holding greater than 50% of the aggregate outstanding loans and letter of credit obligations and unfunded revolving commitments have the right to accelerate the maturity of the obligations outstanding under the credit agreement and exercise other rights and remedies.
-Each of the following constitutes an event of default under the credit agreement:
+If an event of default exists under the Credit Facility, lenders holding greater than 50% of the aggregate outstanding loans and letter of credit obligations and unfunded revolving commitments have the right to accelerate the maturity of the obligations outstanding under the Credit Facility and exercise other rights and remedies.
+Each of the following constitutes an event of default under the Credit Facility:

-- Failure to pay any principal when due or any interest, fees or other amount within certain grace periods; - Representations and warranties in the credit agreement or other loan documents being incorrect or misleading in any material respect; - Failure to perform or otherwise comply with the covenants in the credit agreement or other loan documents, subject, in certain instances, to grace periods; - Impairment of security under the loan documents affecting collateral having a fair market value in excess of \$5 million;

-- The actual or asserted invalidity of any material provisions of the guarantees of the indebtedness under the credit agreement; - Default by us or our restricted subsidiaries in the payment of any other indebtedness with a principal amount in excess of \$20 million, any default in the performance of any obligation or condition with respect to such indebtedness beyond the applicable grace period if the effect of the default is to permit or cause the acceleration of the indebtedness, or such indebtedness will be declared due and payable prior to its scheduled maturity; - Bankruptcy or insolvency events involving us or our restricted subsidiaries; - The entry, and failure to pay, of one or more adverse judgments in excess of \$20 million, upon which enforcement proceedings are commenced or that are not stayed pending appeal; and - The occurrence of a change in control (as defined in the credit agreement).
+- Failure to pay any principal when due or any interest, fees or other amount within certain grace periods; - · Representations and warranties in the Credit Facility or other loan documents being incorrect or misleading in any material respect; - Failure to perform or otherwise comply with the covenants in the Credit Facility or other loan documents, subject, in certain instances, to grace periods; - Impairment of security under the loan documents affecting collateral having a fair market value in excess of \$25 million; - The actual or asserted invalidity of any material provisions of the guarantees of the indebtedness under the Credit Facility; - Default by us or our restricted subsidiaries in the payment of any other indebtedness with a principal amount in excess of \$50 million, any default in the performance of any obligation or condition with respect to such indebtedness beyond the applicable grace period if the effect of the default is to permit or cause the acceleration of the indebtedness, or such indebtedness will be declared due and payable prior to its scheduled maturity; - Bankruptcy or insolvency events involving us or our restricted subsidiaries; - The entry, and failure to pay, of one or more adverse judgments in excess of \$50 million, upon which enforcement proceedings are commenced or that are not stayed pending appeal; and - The occurrence of a change in control (as defined in the Credit Facility).